Why Should My Website Be ADA-Compliant?

 It’s true that there are only regulations for certain industries that make ADA compliance a necessity.
 But it would be wise for any business to have a website that is accessible to everyone.
 This needs to include those users who may be blind, deaf, or otherwise need assistive technologies in order to properly digest website content.

 Your chosen marketing team should work together to further our collective business goals to generate revenue for your business while providing the best overall user site experience.
-To see what sets Creative MMS apart from other local web developers in creating compliant websites, visit our Accessible Web Design page.
+To see what sets BNP Engage apart from other local web developers in creating compliant websites, visit our Web Design page.

 Read on to discover why having an ADA-compliant website is crucial, not just from a business standpoint, but also from an ethical one.